psevestre/openid-fapi/Financial_API_Grant_Management.md

 Note: the parameter `grant_id` can be used with any request serving as authorization request, e.g. it may be used with CIBA requests.

-Note: a client (as logical entity) MAY use multiple client ids to deliver its service across different platforms, e.g. apps for iOS and Android and a Web App.
-It is RECOMMENDED that the AS supports sharing of grants among client ids belonging to the same client.
-Sector identifier URIs as defined in [@OpenID.Registration] is one option to group client ids under single administrative control.
+It is RECOMMENDED that the AS supports sharing of grants among clients belonging to a single administrative entity, for instance where an organisation delivers its service across different platforms (e.g. iOS, Android and a Web App each having a client registration).
+Sector identifier URIs as defined in [@OpenID.Registration] is one option to achieve this objective.

 ## Authorization Response